Tarab-Imam/Py/README.md

 # Py
 In this repository,I'll write some codes using python.
 <br>
-I will use loops for coding.
+I'll use loops for coding.
 </br>